jgong29/ethGlobal-epns-guides/FinalDraft.md

 A successfully created channel can send notifications to its subscribers, directly tied to their wallet addresses.

-Once any user opts in and becomes a subscriber for a channel, he/she shall receive notifications from that channel directly in their inbox.
+Once any user opts in and becomes a subscriber for a channel, that person will receive notifications from that channel directly in their inbox.
 Users who are not a subscriber of a particular channel, receive notifications from that channel in their spam box.

-> ***Opting In or Opting out of a Channel is a completely gasless transaction and requires no fees.***
+> ***Opting In or opting out of a channel is a completely gasless transaction and requires no fees.***

 ## Questions
 1. On which chain, does the channel creation happen?